 The History of Keyword Research

 This may seem like we’re backtracking.
 But, to understand why there’s so much terrible keyword research advice out there, we first have to know how we got here.
-And to do that, we have to go all the way back to 1996.

 In 1996, search engines were almost exclusively using keywords to match web pages to search queries.
 Meaning, if a web page had the word “pizza” in it 100 times, it would rank high for the word “pizza.”
-This made it quite easy for spammers to rank and was an immediate problem across the web.
+This made it quite easy for spammers to rank and was an immediate problem across the early web.

 Yahoo had the most popular solution at the time.
 They decided to only rank websites that paid them to be in their search index to cut down on spam.
-So to this day, we all continue to pay Yahoo $300 a year to exist in their web directory… Right?
+So to this day, we all continue to pay Yahoo $300 a year to exist in their web directory.
+Right?

 Clearly, that wasn’t going to work.
 Enter Google.
 Google developed a system where page rank was dependent on backlinks.
 Those backlinks acted as votes of confidence that the sites were legitimate.
 Problem solved.